-Practice of Surveying the Identified Market at UC Davis
+Practice of surveying the identified market at UC Davis and UC Davis Health.

-The Compensation Unit conducts and participates in a number of compensation surveys to obtain market data for the majority of occupations found at UC Davis.
+The Compensation Unit conducts and participates in a number of compensation surveys to obtain data and metrics for occupations found at UC Davis and UC Davis Health.
 The surveys range from local to national markets and include specific jobs and major occupational groupings.
-Surveys include a number of well-defined (benchmark) jobs in the market that are matched to similar jobs in the University.
+Surveys include well-defined (benchmark) jobs in the market that are matched to similar jobs at UC Davis and UC Davis Health.

 - Identifying the appropriate labor market for various types of positions.

 - Surveying the market to determine the salaries that are being paid for like positions.

 - Identifying market trends such as: ancillary pay, and merit and pay practices.

 - Establishing, adjusting, and/or recommending salary changes and/or structures for staff positions.